commschamp/commschamp.github.io/_includes/home.md

 # Motivation
 Almost every electronic device/component nowadays has to be able to communicate to other devices, components, or outside world over some I/O link.
-Such communication is implemented using various communication protocols.
+Such communication is implemented using various communication protocols, which are notorious for requiring a significant amount of boilerplate code to be written.
 The implementation of these protocols can be a tedious, time consuming and error-prone process.
 Therefore, there is a growing tendency among developers to use third party code generators for data (de)serialization.
 Usually such tools receive description